-Disco Rick and The Dogs are an early 90’s rap group from the City of Miami whose music challenges crooked cops, the President, racism, and the drug war.
+Disco Rick and The Dogs were an early 90’s rap group from the City of Miami whose music challenged crooked cops, the President, racism, and the drug war.

 The leader was Disco Rick, a Liberty City native who is DJ, artist, producer, platinum engineer and strip club kingpin.
 Here’s what he had to say about his musical influences, classic tracks, and where his mind is at today.

 Photos and interview by ©Jacob Katel.
 All Rights Reserved.